||Silent Cal's Almanack:

 - A thought-provoking original biographical essay.

-- A fascinating and unique 52-page portfolio of Coolidge photos, editorial
+- A fascinating and unique 52-page portfolio of Coolidge photos, editorial cartoons and campaign

 - A Coolidge timeline.